willake/vreactable/README.md

 Connect the webcam with your computer or laptop.
 Next, locate your camera above a plane like a empty table.
 The optimal height will be 80cm.

 When camera is located, it is required to calibrate camera parameters.
-First, we need to print a Charuco Board.
-Charuco Board is a common material to calibrate the camera parameters for increasing accurancy of tracking.
+First, you need to print a Charuco Board.
+Charuco Board, is a common material to calibrate the camera parameters for increasing accurancy of tracking.
 By clicking the button `Generate charuco board`, the board image will be generated in `${projectfolder}\resources\aruco\charuco_board`.

 Now it is ready for calibration.
-Click the button `Capture sample images`, a window will show up.
+Select the camera that you would like to calibrate.
+Click the button `Calibrate Camera`, a window will show up.
 Then, present your Charuco Board in the camera view.
 When all the markers are tracked, press `S` on your keyboard to save the sample image.
 Take at least 20 images from different angles and distances can have a best quality of camera parameters.
+When enough samples are captured, press `Q` to start calibration.
+This process will present each sample to you.
+In this phase, you can decide whether to accept a certain sample.
+By pressing `A` to accept sample, or pressing `R` to reject sample.

 ![Sampling](./assets/readme/sampling_optimized.gif)

-Lastly, press Calibrate camera to start calibration.
 In the end a `calib.npz` file should be seen at `${projectfolder}\resources\calibration`.

+**Note that it is not required to recalibrate the camera every time, it can be done at once.**

-Note that you do not need to recalibrate the camera if you change the location because the calibration parameters the tool records does not contain position and rotation data.
+**Also, you do not need to recalibrate the camera if the camera roatation/location is changed because the calibration parameters does not contain position and rotation data.**

 #### Aruco markers

 Camera is ready, then you will need to have markers for tracking.
-Open `VReactable.exe`.
-There is a section called `Aruco Generator`.
+In this tracker tool, there is a section called `Aruco Generator`.
 Usually users do not need to adjust any settings.
 By clicking button `Generate Aruco markers`, a set of Aruco markers will be generated in `${projectfolder}\resources\aruco\markers`.
 An easy printing version will be at `${projectfolder}\resources\aruco\packed`.
 For the markers, it will be more handy if they are attached to a cube.
+The actual marker size on printed paper is `marker size + (gap size * 2)`. **Note that always leave some white space outside the marker.
+Otherwise it will not be detected.** You can change the marker color to whatever you would like but keep in mind that the color should have high contrast to the background.

 ![Markers](./assets/readme/markers.png)

--- placeholder for placing image --
 The setup includes a camera and 36 aruco tags.

 ### Component 2: Websocket Server